top of page

 Changes to Corporation Tax Rates

 Towards the end of 2022, the UK Government announced changes to Corporation Tax rates which became effective from 1st April 2023.
-It was announced that the Corporation Tax main rate was to increase from 19% to 25%.
+It was announced that the Corporation Tax

 The new Corporation Tax rates, effective from 1st April 2023, are as follows: